 We have seen little to no reports that the Syrian government has made any attempt to curb copyright infringement within the country, and at present copyright holders are unlikely to take action against Syrian offenders.

-Broadband connections remain fairly rare and mobile data prices are high, which may serve to limit appetite for pirated content.
-Despite this, YouTube is one of the three most visited websites in the country, so there is clearly a desire to watch streamed entertainment.
-It is our guess that copyright piracy is not uncommon, at least in more stable areas.
+Broadband connections remain fairly rare and mobile data prices are high, but despite this, YouTube is one of the three most visited websites in the country, so there is clearly a desire to watch streamed entertainment – at least in more stable areas.